jennifermulroy/13-AWS-Lex/README.md

 ### Build and Test the Robo Advisor

-The Robo Advisor was built and tested in AWS to ensure it is responding accurately with the user.
+The Robo Advisor was built and tested in AWS to ensure accurate responses with the user.

 ![Test Video](Images/test.gif)